 Jan 2017 - Microniche Sites Don't Work

-Or at least this ones don't.
+Or at least these ones don't.
 They got pretty much zero traction.
 No rankings, no traffic.

 That fits a new concept I've been reading about - topical authority.
 Google likes to see multiple pages on the same topic.
 So I've further refined this test.